Non-contact infrared thermometers are the safest way to check your temperature.Read more…

 Mask usage around the world

 Our research has found that 97% of Brits say they have a face mask, leaving just 3% – or 1.5 million – who don’t own one.
 This is lower than any other country, making the UK a clear winner when it comes to residents masking up.
-South Africa is the country with the second-highest percentage of masks owned (90%), but 1 in 10 (10%) still don’t own one there.
+South Africa is the country with the second-highest percentage of masks owned (90%), but 1 in 10 (10%) still don’t own a mask there.

 The United States, which has seen a well-publicised “anti-masker” movement, has 78% of its citizens owning a mask.
 However, the country where residents are least likely to own a mask is Australia, where only 58% of the population currently own one.
 Across the 15 countries in the study, the average percentage of those who own masks is 80% for each country.